doconnell2020/uv_spec/README.rst

 =======

-A simple commandline tool that takes some calibration data and an unknown sample file file and returns the spectra plot of the calibration data and the concentration of the unknown sample.
+A simple commandline tool that takes some calibration data and an unknown sample file and returns the spectra plot of the calibration data and the concentration of the unknown sample.

 The tool takes the form
 ::
     uv_spec <calibration file> <unknown sample file>

+When run you will be asked if either the calibration or sample data requires normalisation (blank subtractraction).

+The tool currently expects all data to be given in triplicate.

 To install and see a demo run the following:
 ::